Volunteering at Henry Ford West Bloomfield

 We are unable to consider new high school and middle school aged applicants during the fall and winter due to the limited amount of available evening and weekend volunteer positions.
-Please visit our website again in January for summer opportunities.
-You can click on the “Teen Volunteer” link on the left side of this page for more information.
-If you have volunteered with us in the last 12 months and would like to return, please contact us at WBHVolunteerSvcs@hfhs.org for more information.
+Learn more information about potential summer teen volunteering opportunities.
+If you have volunteered with us in the last 12 months and would like to return, please contact us at [email protected] for more information.

 Take the next step